Recruitment and Retention in Social Services: Unlocking the Sector’s Job Creation Potential

 - Support opportunities for life-long learning, e.g. trainings in management and the design and development of services, in order to increase involvement of the social services workers, and improve retention in the sector.

-Social Services Europe is a network made up of Caritas Europe, the European Council for non-profit organisations (CEDAG), the European Association of Service providers for People with Disabilities (EASPD), the European Platform for Rehabilitation (EPR), Eurodiaconia, the European Federation of National Organisations Working with the Homeless (FEANTSA), Solidar, and the Red Cross EU Office.
+Social Services Europe is a network made up of Caritas Europa, the European Council for non-profit organisations (CEDAG), the European Association of Service providers for People with Disabilities (EASPD), the European Platform for Rehabilitation (EPR), Eurodiaconia, the European Federation of National Organisations Working with the Homeless (FEANTSA), Solidar, and the Red Cross EU Office.
 It aims to strengthen the profile and position of social services, and promote the role of not-for-profit social service providers in Europe.